freem/asm6f/readme.txt

 * New directives "IGNORENL" and "ENDINL".
   These two are used for ignoring certain defines when using the -n option.
 * Support for iNES original and 2.0 header insertion.
+* Output of .cdl files, for use with FCEUX/Mesen.
+* Output of Mesen-compatible symbol files.

 --------------------------------------------------------------
 Command line